fr4iser90/2d_server_backed_client/README.md

 Once the server is running, do the following to run the client:

-### My Plans
+### My Plans/ To-dos
+Modularize overall Features
+- Choose Between: Backend Database usage or not, Websocket, REST API, Modules etc...

+NetworkFeatures
+- ChannelSystem: Started
+- PacketSystem: Started
+- RoutingBackendSystem: Started
+- HandlerControllerSystem: To be implemented
+- SecurePackets/Hash: To be implemented

+Implement Global Features
+- SceneSystem: Started
+- NodeSystem: Started
+- InstanceSystem: Started
+- SignalSystem: To be implemented

 Implement Server Features
-- NetworkBackendSystem(started)
-- NetworkClientSysem(started)
-- PlayerMonitor(started)
-- PlayerVisualMonitor(started)
+- NetworkBackendSystem REST API: Started
+- NetworkBackendSystem Websocket: To be implemented
-- Routing/ChannelSystem(started)
+- NetworkClientSystem ENetPacketPeer: Started
+- NetworkClientSystem MultiplayerApi: To be implemented
-- SecurePackets/Hash?
+- PlayerMonitor: Started
-- ValidationSystem
+- PlayerVisualMonitor: Started
+- ValidationSystem: To be implemented

-Implement Global Features
+Implement Game Features
-- MovementSystem2D
-- MovementSystem3D
-- UserSystem(started)
-- InstanceSystem
+- UserSystem: Started
-- SceneSystem
+- MovementSystem2D: Started
+- MovementSystem3D: To be implemented
+- MovementSystemPlatformer2D: To be implemented (considering using manager, saw one very good source)
+- CombatSystem: To be implemented
+- CharacterSystem: To be implemented
+- InventorySystem: To be implemented
+- CraftSystem: To be implemented
-- NodeSysem
+- SpawnSystem: Started
+- Group/TeamSystem: To be implemented
+- GuildSystem: To be implemented
+- StashSystem: To be implemented
-- MapgenSystem( consider using Godot MapCrafter V1,thanks to https://github.com/aimforbigfoot  )
+- MapgenSystem: Considering using Godot MapCrafter V1,thanks to https://github.com/aimforbigfoot  )

-Implement Multiplayer Roguelite Features
+Goal  Multiplayer Roguelite ???
-- MovementSystem(started)
-- CombatSystem
-- CharacterSystem
-- InventorySystem
-- CraftSystem
-- SpawnSystem(started)
-- Group/TeamSystem
-- GuildSytem
-- StashSystem

 ### Modular Plans